lorisleiva/laravel-actions-docs/2.x/use-unified-attributes.md

 - [`getValidationFailure`](./as-controller.html#getvalidationfailure)
 - [`getAuthorizationFailure`](./as-controller.html#getauthorizationfailure)

-When using the `WithAttributes` trait, the action will no longer automatically validate the `ActionRequest` for you.
+Note that, when using the `WithAttributes` trait, **the action will no longer automatically validate the `ActionRequest` for you**.
 This is to avoid triggering the validation process twice: once on the `ActionRequest` and once on your attributes.

 If you want to manually trigger validation on the `ActionRequest` instance, you can do so by calling the `validate` method on the request.

 ```php
 class MyAction